Foley-ops/CodeSense/C/Swap Two Numbers/README.md

 ## Expected Outcome:

-When provided with two integer inputs, the program should output their values swapped.
+When provided with two integer inputs, the program should output their values swapped, demonstrating the use of pointers.